Senegal Presidential Candidates Hold Final Rallies Ahead Of Vote - UrduPoint

 International partners will be closely monitoring the vote in the country of 18 million.

-With 39 percent of people living in poverty, according to the UN World food Programme, many set off in boats on treacherous sea routes aiming to reach Europe.
+With 39 percent of Senegalese living in poverty, according to the UN World food Programme, many have set off in boats on treacherous sea routes aiming to reach Europe.

 Senegal has traditionally been considered a beacon of stability in a coup-hit region, maintaining close ties with the West while neighbouring Sahel states pivot towards Russia.

-The country is also due to begin oil and gas production later this year following the discovery of offshore reserves.
+The country is also due to launch oil and gas production later this year following the discovery of offshore reserves.

 - 'Hungry for change' -